sarahcec/ipsie/ipsie-v1-draft.md

 * set up user authentication via federated relationship with a customer's workforce IdP
 * ensure end users only have access to what they need in my application at any given point in time
 * be able to convey to the customer's IdP that I require a certain authentication level
-* know whether that authentication level was met at the IdP during a sign in
+* know whether that authentication level was met at the IdP during a sign-in
 * be notified when tokens have been revoked
 * be notified when sessions have been invalidated
 * receive real-time signals about changes in account posture or integrity